 - Avoid gassy or bloat-inducing foods (for me, that meant avoiding dairy and greasy foods!)

-As always, I am not a doctor or medical profession.
+As always, I am not a doctor or medical professional.
 This is just information provided from my own personal experience.
 While some bloating is completely normal, if you have any reason for concern, consult your doctor immediately.
 Swelling can be a sign of pre-eclampsia.